dwatson62/daryls_palace/README.md

 ## Synopsis

 Blackjack in Angular.
 Currently it is one player against the dealer.
 Player can bet different amounts, hit, stand or double down and win extra for a blackjack.
 Dealer knows to stand on 17 and hit up to 16.
 The game also knows when a player can split, but the full functionality has not been implemented yet.
+Currently one deck is used at a time, a card gets removed from the pack when chosen and gets shuffled once there is less than 12 cards left.
+Can also allow for cards not to be removed from the pack, which is useful for testing.

 ## Installation